sablier-labs/docs/docs/concepts/10-governance.md

 ## Admins

-Here are the addresses that are the protocols admin for the Sablier Protocols.
+Here's a table with the protocols admin of the Sablier Protocol.
 Most of them are Safe multi-signature wallets.

 | Chain           | Address                                                                                                                          |
 | :-------------- | :------------------------------------------------------------------------------------------------------------------------------- |